roccminton/DenseGillespieAlgorithm.jl/docs/src/examples.md

 ```
 ![SIR Plot](https://roccminton.github.io/images/SIR.png)

-###### Remark
+!!! note "Note"
-!!! note While it is feasible to construct such straightforward examples using the DenseGillespieAlgorithm, this is not the typical application.
+    While it is feasible to construct such straightforward examples using the DenseGillespieAlgorithm, this is not the typical application.
 For relatively simple models, the [JumpProcess.jl](https://docs.sciml.ai/JumpProcesses/stable/) package offers greater flexibility and facilitates the implementation process.

+## Continuous Trait Space